The evolution of the Internet not only improved overall life quality, but offered new services that connected billions of people.

 As soon as the first version of GDPR was published, our team has learned the main points and consulted with various experts in order to avoid additional difficulties for our partners and clients from the European Union.

-We are pleased to announce that Azati now has certified DPO specialists (Data Protection Officer) in our team, who can monitor the compliance of our products with requirements prescribed in the GDPR!
+We are pleased to announce that Azati now has certified DPO specialists (Data Protection Officer) in our team.
+They can monitor the compliance of our products with requirements prescribed in the GDPR!

 We sent the first group to take a course about GDPR-compliance from a certified professional and manager in information privacy of CIPP / E, CIPM – Sergey Voronkevich.

-Our specialists graduated with honors from a course lasting four full days of 8 academic hours, examined more than 30 examples from real case studies, solved more than 80 test questions on all topics of the course and finally, they received Data Protection under GDPR – Data Privacy Professional (GDPR-DPP) certificates.
+Our specialists graduated with honors from a course lasting four full days of 8 academic hours, examined more than 30 examples from real case studies, solved more than 80 test questions on all topics of the course.
+Finally, they received Data Protection under GDPR – Data Privacy Professional (GDPR-DPP) certificates.